logo

 **The annual percentage rate (APR), compounded semi-annually, not in advance.
 The APR is for a mortgage of $100,000 with monthly payments and a 25 year amortization.
 APR assumes no fees apply.
 You may be required to pay additional fees, such as legals costs and/or appraisal costs, which would increase your APR.
 Rates subject to change without notice.

-In essence, all home buyers, regardless of down payment, and all existing home owners looking to refinance their homes, regardless of equity, must qualify at the federal government's mandated rate of 2% above the offered contract rate.
+In practice, all home buyers, regardless of their down payment size, and homeowners seeking to refinance, regardless of equity, must qualify for mortgages based on the federal government's stress test, which is set at 2% above the offered contract rate.

-The Bank of Canada Qualifying Rate is used to qualify high-ratio insured mortgages, variable rate mortgages, and fixed rate for all federally regulated
+The Bank of Canada Qualifying Rate applies to high-ratio insured mortgages, variable-rate mortgages, and fixed-rate mortgages with all federally regulated lenders.

 all three